jdudekay/WarpSpeed/README.md

 ## Miscellaneous
 ### WarpDrive

-If **WarpSpeed** is started with a .pdf named *rmrtver.pdf* within the /WarpSpeed/ directory, **WarpDrive** will automatically engage and compare the list of guests contained within the .pdf to user-created Package Description files contained within the /WarpSpeed/tools/packages/ directory and will generate a report indicating which, if any, of these guests had purchased a package that would require additional action from the front desk.
+If **WarpSpeed** is started with either the Room Rate Verification Report named *rmrtver.pdf* or the Expected Arrivals Report named *exparvls* within the /WarpSpeed/ directory, **WarpDrive** will engage and compare the list of guests contained within either .pdf to user-created Package Description files contained within the /WarpSpeed/tools/packages/ directory and will generate a report indicating which, if any, of these guests had purchased a package that would require additional action from the front desk.
+The user will be prompted to select either All Packages or just Valet Packages, after which WarpDrive will go through it's normal processes.

 All Package Description files used by **WarpSpeed** will be .txt filetype and have the following format:

-PKG_LIST
+*PKG_LIST*
-NAME AND DESCRIPTION OF PACKAGE
+*NAME AND DESCRIPTION OF PACKAGE*
-99RATE
-99RATE
+*99RATE*
+*99RATE*
+*etc...*

 ### Updating WarpSpeed

-At the main prompt asking which date you're doing Night Audit for, enter "update" (Without quotations) and the program will update itself to the latest released version and close itself.
+At the main prompt confirming which date you're doing Night Audit for, enter "update" (Without quotations) and the program will update itself to the latest released version and close itself.

 ### Error-Checking